fabiommendes/sidekick/docs/introduction.rst

 #TODO: limitations, function calling, attributes, recipes, remove the call function?
 #TODO: bitwise operators?

-In a similar vein, we can add a second operator Y for creating functions of two arguments:
+In a similar spirit, we can add a second operator Y for creating functions of two arguments:

 .. code-block:: python